-A conceptual plat of a proposed subdivision used for discussion by the applicant and DRB to determine suitability for subdivision.
+A conceptual plat of a proposed subdivision used for discussion by the applicant and Planning Department staff DRB to determine suitability for subdivision.
 A sketch plat typically shows general building and parking locations and specifies design requirements for buildings, landscaping, lighting, and signage.